134 Wapping Rd, Kingston, MA 02364, USA

 Features

 The preserve is named for F. Sherburne Carter Jr. who along with his brother, Lyon, owned Carter Cranberry.
-The company was a member of Ocean Spray.
+It was donated to the town during the development of the adjacent Arbor Hills Estates.
 The preserve is misidentified on some maps as the F. “Sherbourne” Carter Jr. Preserve.
 It is also known as Carter Bog.
-It was gift to the Town of Kingston from Arbor Hills LLC.

 Trail Description